engsep/DEDALUS/README.md

 [![Support badge](https://img.shields.io/badge/tag-fiware-orange.svg?logo=stackoverflow)](https://stackoverflow.com/questions/tagged/fiware)
 <br/> [![Documentation](https://img.shields.io/readthedocs/fiware-tutorials.svg)](https://fiware-tutorials.rtfd.io)

-This repository contains the FIWARE stack developed, used and maintained by ENG for the HYPERRIDE EU co-funded Projects.
+This repository contains the Open ICT Platform, used and maintained by ENG, developed in the framework of WP5 of the HYPERRIDE EU co-funded Project.

 [cUrl](https://ec.haxx.se/) commands are used throughout to access the REST APIs -